8 best accounts payable software for small businesses

 Ramp Bill Pay is a leading accounts payable software solution for small businesses looking to simplify their finances while keeping costs low.

-t’s designed to streamline the entire invoice lifecycle—from intake to final payment—with minimal manual input.
-Using 99% accurate OCR, it captures invoice data at the line-item level, applies smart coding, and routes approvals based on customizable workflows.
+It's designed to streamline the entire invoice lifecycle—from intake to final payment—with minimal manual input.
+Using 99% accurate OCR, it captures invoice data at the line-item level, applies smart coding, and routes approvals based on customizable workflows to create a touchless AP experience.
 It also supports PO-based verification to catch discrepancies before payment.

 Ramp Bill Pay supports companies of all sizes—small businesses, mid-market teams, and enterprises—looking to process invoices, speed up approval cycles, and improve cash flow visibility.
-On average, customers manage their AP 2.4x faster than with legacy systems1.
+On average, customers process invoices 2.4x faster than with legacy systems1.

 Ramp currently holds a 4.8/5 star rating on G2 and is ranked as the #1 easiest accounts payable solution.
 On TrustRadius, it’s rated 9.2/10.